 - From the SCCM console, go to Monitoring / Reporting / Reports.
 Your report should be published in your folder.

-Your first report might not been the best one but with perseverance, you’ll get better and develop your skills.
-Happy reporting !
+Your first SCCM Report Creation might not be the best one but with perseverance, you’ll get better and develop your skills.
+Happy reporting!

 I am quite new to SCCM and i found the Report Section.
 I tried to use the report builder but it is not installed yet.
 The system here was built by an other guy who left the company.
 Our SQL Server for SCCM is not running on the SCCM Server itself so there are two servers involved.
 Can you please tell me where i have to install the Report Builder, on the SCCM Server or on the SQL Server ?

 One of my task in the future is to install the SQL Server on the SCCM Server so everything is together but i think this is not so easy.

 Pingback: Hardware Inventory report does not include zoom.exe information | SCCM PEEK

 Awesome tutorial; however, just a little caution: it’s probably not a good idea to use the alias “sys” as this is already a built-in object for SQL Server.

 This is my favorite website for getting stuff about sccm , site owner deserve a lot of thanks